Procurement Compliance Requirements

 Software includes applications, operating systems, and other programs that help users and devices function.
 As used here, software means "on-prem" (short for on-premises) software installed and run on KU’s own servers and infrastructure, rather than being hosted in the cloud.

-Software as service (or SaaS), on the other hand, is a cloud-based software delivery model where users access applications over the internet without needing to install or maintain them on their own devices.
+Software as Service, on the other hand, is a cloud-based software delivery model where users access applications over the internet without needing to install or maintain them on their own devices.
 The provider manages updates, security, and infrastructure.

 IT Professional services include software implementation, configuration, customization, and development.
 These services are often purchased with new software or at the start of a new SaaS subscription but may also include work on existing software owned by KU.